Andrea-Boldrini/tiltrotor/README.md

 - position commands are expressed in vehicle frame, therefore x and y are in the plane parallel to the ground passing through the CoG of the UAV, with the x direction aligned with the yaw, while z is perpendicular to that plane in upward direction;
 - change of yaw modifies the desired x and y position in vehicle frame, so it necessary that yaw reaches desired setpoint before making any other maneuver.

+The repository contains also an extra folder called `tiltrotor_drone_interaction`, which is a modified version of `tiltrotor_drone_NLMPC` that includes in the cost function of the NLMPC problem a term that penalizes the variation in the position of the gripper.
+This version, which requires substantial updates to become fully operative, is meant to be used when attitude change needs to be performed, while grasping a target vertical cylindrical object.

 # Guide for Matlab/Simulink simulation
-`position_attitude_loops_ODEs` simulates the UAV directly integrating the ODEs that describe the system, while `position_attitude_loops_Simscape` exploits a Simscape model of the tilt-rotor UAV to run the simulations.
+Cposition_attitude_loops_ODEs` simulates the UAV directly integrating the ODEs that describe the system, while `position_attitude_loops_Simscape` exploits a Simscape model of the tilt-rotor UAV to run the simulations.

 It is possible to choose between different Simulink modellings:
 - `model_3` (PID), where all directions are controlled with PID;